 "Never be afraid to try something different or out of your comfort zone.
 The trails may seem daunting, but once you get on the trail and experience the feeling of being surrounding by nature instead of concrete and cars, you'll be happy you chose get off the road and onto the trail."

-Susan has over 20 years coaching experience and has worked with people of all ages and abilities in a wide variety of sports including: trail/road running, cycling, swimming, XTERRA, softball, volleyball, and soccer.
-She is a certified multisport (USAT L1) and cycling (USAC L2) coach, is also certified in sports nutrition (NFPT), and has a master's degree in education (MEd) with a focus on adult learning and motivation.
+About Susan: Susan has over 20 years coaching experience and has worked with people of all ages and abilities in a wide variety of sports.
+She holds certifications in triathlon (USAT L1), cycling (USAC L2), sports nutrition (NFPT), and has a master's degree in education (MEd) with a focus on adult learning and motivation.
 She enjoys helping others achieve their fitness goals and making complex tasks seem easy.
-Susan is also a multisport and ultra endurance athlete and has competed worldwide in many trail races, cross-country cycling races, and various distance triathlons, including qualifying for and racing Ironman Hawaii.
+Susan is also a multisport and ultra endurance athlete and has competed worldwide in many trail races (5K-100K), cross-country cycling races, and various distance triathlons, including qualifying for and racing Ironman Hawaii.
 Her motto: work hard, enjoy success, learn from challenges, and laugh a LOT!

 "To me, trail running is one of the best sports because it's extremely engaging and an hour on the trail goes by in the blink of an eye.
 I am constantly surrounded by nature and I would much rather dodge squirrels than cars!
 Some of my most amazing and fun times have been out on the trail with friends!"